atfgrcconsultants/atf-core-security-flow/README.md

 <img src="images/small-business-web.png" alt="Lucidchart Diagram" width="500"/>

-We want to get started with the client fast and show them the work to gain confidence.
-We immediately map the components to <a href="https://www.cisecurity.org/controls/cis-controls-list" target="_blank">CIS 18 critical security controls</a> .
-This is safe as there are available mappings towards other frameworks.
+We want to get started with the client fast by mapping the components to <a href="https://www.cisecurity.org/controls/cis-controls-list" target="_blank">CIS 18 critical security controls</a> .
+This is safe to do as there are available mappings towards other regulatory and compliance frameworks.

 #### Scenario Setup
 Let us consider a more detailed ficitional business setup in order to do a elaborate assessment.